spatie/laravel-eventsauce/README.md

 If you repository doesn't need consumers or queued consumers, you can safely remove those variables.
 The only required variable is `$aggregateRoot`.

 Of course you can also manually create an aggregate root repository.
-Just create a class, let it extend`Spatie\LaravelEventSauce\AggregateRootRepository`  and put the fully qualified classname of your aggregate root in a protected `$aggregateRoot` property.
+Just create a class, let it extend`Spatie\LaravelEventSauce\AggregateRootRepository`.
+Next, put the fully qualified classname of your aggregate root in a protected `$aggregateRoot` property.
+Finally add a `$tableName` property containing the name of the table where you want to store domain messages.

 ### Configuring the aggregate root repository